Thomas120200/bachelor_thesis_logic_locking/README.md

 If a incorrect key is applied the result on the SSD will be erroneous for a large number of inputs.
 The error rate can be influenced by specifying the Hamming distance.

+vhdl/top/quartus/top.qpf can be used to open the design as a project in quartus prime and download it to an FPGA.